Period Spaces for Hodge Structures in Equal Characteristic: Hodge-Pink Theory

 First of all the fixed field in $\ol K$ for the continuous $\Gal(K^\sep/K)$-action induced by the density of $K^\sep$ in $\ol K$ is larger than $K$.
 Indeed by the Ax-Sen-Tate Theorem~\cite{Ax} it equals the closure of the perfection of $K$.
 Thus if one imitates Fontaine's construction of $B_{cris}$ and considers as a candidate for $\CF$ the functor

 in equal characteristic, $B_{cris}$ will be an $\CO_{\ol K}$-algebra and the functor does not yield finite dimensional $k\dpl z\dpr$-vector spaces.

-Secondly rigidified local shtuka should be considered as analogues of the crystals associated to $p$-divisible groups.
+Secondly rigidified local shtukas should be considered as analogs of the crystals associated with $p$-divisible groups.
 Hence if $M$ is a rigidified local shtuka over $\CO_K$ it is desirable that the $z$-isocrystal with Hodge-Pink structure obtained by this hypothetical functor $\CF$ from the Galois representation $\rho_M$ of Proposition~\ref{Prop7.1} is isomorphic to $\BH(M)$.
 So consider the commutative diagram of categories and functors

 in which the suitable full subcategory $\CC$ of $\ul{\rm Rep}_{\BF_q\dpl z\dpr}\Gal(K^\sep/K)$ and the functor $\CF$ are yet to be defined.